 The Stratigraphy Group was founded at the University of Liverpool in 1990.
-Following relocation in 2012 the Stratigraphy Group is now based between the Universities of Manchester and Leeds.
-The two sites lie approximately 60 km apart; approximately one hour using road or rail links.
+Following relocation in 2012 we are now based at the Universities of Manchester and Leeds, which are 70 km apart; approximately one hour using road or rail links.

 The split site allows us to link directly into a leading process sedimentology laboratory at Leeds that has a long tradition of flume tank-based research, while Manchester provides direct expertise in mudrocks, carbonates, seismic interpretation and other areas of petroleum geoscience.
-Planned future projects will be jointly supervised, as previously at Liverpool.
-We will be developing new research projects around shale gas, mixed clastic-carbonate systems and investigating key sedimentological scenarios from outcrop using flume tank experiments.
+Both Universities also provide strong support in structural geology and geochemistry.

 Over the years the Strat Group has undertaken outcrop and sub-surface studies around the world, all focussed on stratigraphic prediction through understanding the external controls on depositional systems and the filling of sedimentary basins.
 Our approach takes a holistic source-to-sink view of depositional systems and includes interaction with geomorphologists, oceanographers and geophysicists.
-Projects worth over £10M have been supported by most of the world’s oil companies, mining companies, the European Union and the UK Natural Environment Research Council.
+Projects worth over £12M have been supported by most of the world’s oil companies, mining companies, the European Union and the UK Natural Environment Research Council (NERC).

-The group has graduated 29 PhDs to date and has been home to 21 Post-Docs and 8 research assistants.
-Outputs include over 120 peer-reviewed papers, one text book and the editing of several Special Publications.
-Some 300 conference presentations have been given worldwide and a large number of confidential company research reports have been authored.
-The Group is directed by Professor Stephen Flint and Dr David Hodgson and collaborates with Universities, public and private research institutions and industry around the world.
+The group has graduated 35 PhDs to date and has been home to 25 Post-Docs and 15 research assistants.
+Outputs include over 150 peer-reviewed papers, one text book and the editing of several Special Publications.
+Some 400 conference presentations have been given worldwide and a large number of confidential company research reports have been authored.
+The Group is directed by Professors Stephen Flint and David Hodgson and collaborates with Universities, public and private research institutions and industry around the world.